jasmosez/parole-prep-scraper/README.md

 ### Functions

 We deploy to Google Cloud Functions using the `gcloud` CLI.
-See the script in `deploy.sh` for details.
+See the script in `deploy/deploy.sh` for details.
 It makes use of the `env.yaml` file.

 ### Scheduler

 We set the Cloud Trigger to run the function on a schedule.
-See the script in `set-trigger.sh` for details.
+See the script in `deploy/set-trigger.sh` for details.

 ### Cloud Storage
 The app writes two reports to Cloud Storage: